 “For many years I have campaigned for more focus on small business and start ups as the way to get growth in the economy and to create more jobs,” said Branson.
 “This needs to be backed by more bank lending and start up loans for entrepreneurs.”

 The funding isn’t just for a startup business either, companies that wish to expand can apply for funding, and the other benefits of the Virgin StartUp programme.
 A business mentor is part of the deal and Virgin has partnered with the Cavendish Consortium, which has bases throughout England and Scotland, to ensure that the startup business receives local advice and support.

 It’s still not easy to succeed in the depths of a recession, but Branson’s programme should at least make it possible for some to go against the grain and make a go of their business.
-If Sir Richard himself is prepared to back your startup business, it stands a better chance than most.
+If Sir Richard himself is prepared to back your startup small business website , it stands a better chance than most.